Mercy Ships: Preparing for Christmas

-It’s a little hard to believe that Christmas is only days away and harder still to realize that I’ve been on the ship 4 weeks as of Sunday.
+It’s a little hard to believe that Christmas is only days away and harder still to realize that I’ve been on the ship for four weeks as of Sunday.
 Time has flown by and yet there are moments when it feels as though it has just stopped.

 The ship is decorated in its Christmas finery, and we are starting to have Christmas performances.
 Tonight is our Christmas Ballet show and the night after will be caroling and the cookie exchange.
 It’s odd for this gal from the States to be in a country where it’s 85 degrees with 95% humidity and we are singing carols about “dashing through the snow.”

-I’m working on Ward D, which is our Max-Fac ward and normally a happy place to work.
-We see children and young adults with shocking facial anomalies, but after repair there is a glow in their eyes and in the eyes of their caregivers as well.
+I’m working on Ward D, which is our Max-Fac ward and is normally a happy place to work.
+We see children and young adults with shocking facial anomalies, but after repair, there is a glow in their eyes and in the eyes of their caregivers as well.
 We DO see miracles.
-Noses created where there were none, large tumorous masses removed, changing not only the look of the patient but their spirit as well.
+Noses were created where there were none, and large tumorous masses were removed, changing not only the look of the patient but their spirit as well.